wowofbob/yesod-util/README.md

 ## Conclusion.

-Using error monad to deal with errors lets you to establish how the user application gets notified about error.
-You get less headache because you know that your API support some strict policy for error handling.
+Using error monads lets you to establish how user application gets notified about error.
+This way you get less headache because you know that your API supports some strict policy about error handling.
 You can change it by using your own monad or by handling errors by hands in special cases.
 Error messages are not intended for a user of application.
-They show the developer what happened.
+They show to developer what happened.
 That's why I can't come up with a good example for `ExceptM`: usually a message gets rendered automatically.
-Most of my code is JSON services so I use `ExceptV`.
-Anyway, one can use `ExceptM` if message is being used by client application and not being rendered automatically.
+Anyway, one can use `ExceptM` if message is used by client application and isn't rendered automatically.
+It also should cover *post/redirect/get* case, but I didn't try it.